electricbookworks/electric-book/samples/text/01-01-plain-text.md

 "Kindly look her up in my index, Doctor," murmured Holmes without opening his eyes.
 For many years he had adopted a system of docketing all paragraphs concerning men and things, so that it was difficult to name a subject or a person on which he could not at once furnish information.
 In this case I found her biography sandwiched in between that of a Hebrew rabbi and that of a staff-commander who had written a monograph upon the deep-sea fishes.

 "Let me see!" said Holmes.
 "Hum!
 Born in New Jersey in the year 1858.
-Contralto--hum!
+Contralto---hum!
 La Scala, hum!
-Prima donna Imperial Opera of Warsaw--yes!
-Retired from operatic stage--ha!
-Living in London--quite so!
+Prima donna Imperial Opera of Warsaw---yes!
+Retired from operatic stage---ha!
+Living in London---quite so!
 Your Majesty, as I understand, became entangled with this young person, wrote her some compromising letters, and is now desirous of getting those letters back."

 "Precisely so.
-But how--"
+But how---"

 <!-- index:
 marriage